jvineis/functional_gene_db/README.md

     cat dsrB_parks.fa dsrB_ncbi.fa > dsrB_ncbi_parks.fa
     sed 's/_contigs//g' dsrB_ncbi_parks.fa | sed 's/ //g' > dsrB

-9.Fix the deflines that are produced by anvio using the handy ncbi_parks_name_fix.py.  eg

-    python ncbi_parks_name_fix.py dsrB dsrB_ncbi_parks.fa

-If you are comfortable with the results, you can remove all the temporary stuff.

-### DONT DO THIS ANYMORE
-10.The taxa for each of the genomes are contained in the NCBI archive tables for archeal, bacterial, and parks genomes are found in the tables called archaea-bacterial-complete-list.txt and parks-complete-list.txt.
-So I guess its time to create a taxonomy and defline table that looks something like this.

-    Defline_from_anvio    taxonomy_from_archive_table
-    GCA_000005825|source_start:73135|stop:74284    Methanococcus voltae

-   begin by making a list of the deflines

-    grep ">" dsrB_ncbi_parks.fa | sed 's/>//g' > dsrB_deflines.txt

-   add the taxonomy to the defline using the add_taxa_to_defline.py.
-I created the ncbi-parks-genome-2-taxa-list.txt simply by concatenating the lists of each of the genomes.
-There are unequal numbers of columns in this dataset.
-The ncbi "gold" genomes information contains more values than the parks genome id table.

-    add_taxa_to_defline.py nirS/nirS_deflines.txt ncbi-parks-genome-2-taxa-list.txt nirS_ids.tx

-11.I ran taxize on the genus level taxonomy of the ncbi_parks_tax_genera.txt, where "d" is the comma separated list of the genus names.

-    d =  c("Bacteroides","Colostidium","Alphaproteobacteria".....)
-    work = tax_name(d, get = c("phylum","class","order","family","genus"), db = "ncbi")
-    write.table(work, "~/scripts/databas/functional_fa_dbs/raw_taxit.txt")

-12.I added the taxonomic string found in raw_taxit.txt produced by the R code above to the appropriate defline using mu-convert-ncbi-parks-ids-to-taxastring.py.
-Done like this for each functional gene.

-    python ~/scripts/mu-convert-ncbi-parks-ids-to-taxastring.py nirS_ids.txt raw_taxit.txt nirS.tax

-if you see an error here its possible that you need to remove the first line (header information) of your raw_taxit.txt file

-Each of these collections can now be used as a db to search using vsearch or converted into a blast databaase etc. in the same way that you use the silva database for your 16S data.
-Enjoy!
-If you have another maker that you would like to explore, just let me know and I'll make it happen :)

-## Update - I have found there are some questionable sequences containing Ns.
-I used mu-remove-seqs-with_Ns.py to remove these sequences from the database.
-I'm continuing to work toward refinement and improvement of these databases.

-## Here are some improvements to nrfA that I have made.

-### Build a tree based on nrfA to expole the possibility of non-nrfA sequences.
+9.You can do the sample for anmion acid sequences by altering the find_functional_genes.shx script to collect amino acid sequeneces instead.
+I have a bunch of bash scripts that are designed to collect specific items from the database.  some of which are on this main page.

+### Create a Taxonomy string to link with each of your sequences: Note the script below creates a single file with genome ids for the reference database and taxonomic string.
+I had to run this script twice to recover the parks and ncbi data becuse the connection to NCBI is unstable.
+I merged each of the taxonomy files and called it "ncbi-parks-LINEAGE-STRINGS.txt".
+This is the file that you will use when linking taxonomy to your amplicon data from the sequence hit in your functional gene database

+    python extract-taxonomy-strings.py -ncbi archaea-bacterial-complete-list.txt -parks parks-complete-list.txt -out parks-nrfA.tax

+## nrfA tree building, phylogeny, and linking ASVs to the full tree.
+These steps help us to identify where our amplicons fall in our collection of reference genes and inspect the full diversity of reference sequences.

 1.Remove sequences that are too the wrong size to be the target.
 Most amino acid sequences are below 350aa.
 I found this after multiple iterations of building trees and alignments.
-This is very helpfu.
+This is very helpful.

-    python ../mu-sequence-length-selector.py -l 650 -s 200 -fa nrfA_ncbi_parks.faa -o nrfA_ncbi_parks-sized.faa
+    python ../mu-sequence-length-selector.py -l 3000 -s 300 -fa nrfA_ncbi_parks.faa -o nrfA_ncbi_parks-sized.faa

-we started with 2189 sequences in the fix.faa file and ended with 1825 in the sized file.
+we started with 2189 sequences in the fix.faa file and ended with 2095 in the sized file.
 Add the Thioalialivibrio nitratireducens from [here](https://www.ncbi.nlm.nih.gov/protein/2OT4_B?report=fasta) to the fasta file.
-This is based on recommendation by Walsh et.al. !!!!
-NOT ADDING THE T.nitratireducens.. it is not different enough from nrfA given our approach

 2.Dereplicate the sequences